bardackx/tiebreaker/readme.md

 # Tiebreaker
-A super small java library for sorting and picking by multiple criteria focused on code readability
+A super small java library for sorting and picking by multiple criteria focused on code readability.

 ## Examples